 Bring back the "VISUAL" in visual studio

-Visual studio used to have a kick *** interface.
-However, everything about the 2012 interface looks.. amateurish.
+Visual studio used to look really great.
+However, everything about the 2012/13/14 interface looks.. amateurish.

 -The icon looks like something a 3 year old did.

 We have incredibly high resolution monitors that can render beautiful images.
-To go all grey (or black) is such a step backwards that I can not believe this really passed user testing.
+To go all grey is such a step backwards.

 In the old days people scrambled to get color monitors just to get away from the ho-hum grayness of working with a machine all day.
 To send us backwards is irritating at best and abusive at worst.